Gourav224/Gourav224/README.md

 ### 👋 Hey there, I'm Gourav Kumar Dhiman!

 ### 🚀 About Me
-I'm a student on a coding odyssey, diving deep into the realms of web development with a special focus on mastering React.
+I'm a student on a coding odyssey, diving deep into the realms of web development with a special focus on mastering MERN.
 My passion lies in crafting elegant solutions and bringing ideas to life through code.

 ### 🌱 Currently Nurturing
-- React
+- MERN

 ### 💻 Tech Palette